-On March 31, 2004, the FASB issued an Exposure Draft (ED), "Share-Based Payment - An Amendment of FASB Statements No. 123 and 95."
-The proposed Statement addresses the accounting for transactions in which an enterprise receives employee services in exchange for (a) equity instruments of the enterprise or (b) liabilities that are based on the fair value of the enterprise's equity instruments or that may be settled by the issuance of such equity instruments.
-The proposed Statement would eliminate the ability to account for share-based compensation transactions using APB 25, and generally would require instead that such transactions be accounted for using a fair-value based method.
+On March 31, 2004, the FASB issued an Exposure Draft, "Share-Based Payment - An Amendment of FASB Statements No. 123 and 95" ("SFAS 123R").
+The proposed SFAS 123R addresses the accounting for transactions in which an enterprise receives employee services in exchange for (a) equity instruments of the enterprise or (b) liabilities that are based on the fair value of the enterprise's equity instruments or that may be settled by the issuance of such equity instruments.
+The proposed SFAS 123R would eliminate the ability to account for share-based compensation transactions using APB 25, and generally would require instead that such transactions be accounted for using a fair-value based method.
 As proposed, companies would be required to recognize an expense for compensation cost related to share-based payment arrangements including stock options and employee stock purchase plans.
-As proposed, the new rules would be applied on a modified prospective basis as defined in the ED, and would be effective for public companies for fiscal years beginning after December 15, 2004.
-We are currently evaluating option valuation methodologies and assumptions in light of the evolving accounting standards related to employee stock options.
-Current estimates of option values using the Black Scholes method (as shown above) may not be indicative of results from valuation methodologies ultimately adopted in the final rules
+The new rules would be applied on a modified prospective basis as defined in the proposed SFAS 123R, and would be effective for public companies for interim or annual periods beginning after June 15, 2005.
+The Company is currently evaluating option valuation methodologies and assumptions in light of the evolving accounting standards related to employee stock options.
+Current estimates of option values using the Black-Scholes model (as shown above) may not be indicative of results from valuation methodologies ultimately adopted in the final rules